neurodatascience/LoxLM/README.md

 ## Usage

 LoxLM can be used as an api.
 Look at example_loxlm.py for a basic testing usage script.
+Import the package as '''from loxlm import LoxLM''' You can create a LoxLM object and then invoke input using the input_batch method.

 ### Local